Need to know

 Bald-faced hornet colonies are relatively easy to control using an insecticide aerosol spray specifically designed for this purpose.
 A special nozzle and propellant system spray a thin stream of insecticide up to 20 feet.

-Colonies should be exterminated at night, if possible when workers are least active and the maximum number are at the nest.
+Colonies should be exterminated at night, if possible when workers are least active and the maximum number is at the nest.
 Safety precautions include protective clothing such as a thick jacket, long pants tucked into socks, gloves, and a hat.

 Spray into the entrance hole at first and then thoroughly wet the nest.
 Do not remove the nest until all wasps are dead.
 This may take a day or two as some foraging workers may not have been in the nest at the time of treatment.
 Follow all labeled directions on the insecticide.